-Consent is informed, freely given, mutually understandable words or actions that indicate a willingness to participate in sexualactivity.
+Consent is informed, freely given, mutually understandable words or actions that indicate a willingness to participate in sexual activity.

 Effective consent may never be obtained when there is a threat of force or violence, or any other form of coercion, intimidation, force or threat of harm.
 Silence or lack of resistance, in and of itself, does not demonstrate consent.
+A person's manner of dress does not constitute consent.
 A current or previous dating or sexual relationship is not sufficient to constitute consent, and consent to one form of sexual activity does not imply consent to other forms of sexual activity.
 Consent can be revoked at any time by expressing in words or actions that they no longer want the sexual activity to continue.
 When consent is withdrawn or can no longer be given, sexual activity must stop.
 Consent cannot be obtained from someone legally prevented from giving consent by their age, from someone who is unable to understand or who cannot communicate a lack of consent, or someone who is Incapacitated.
-Voluntary intoxication, recklessness, Incapacitation or the failure to take reasonable steps, in the circumstance known at the time, to ascertain consent, are not excuses for failure to obtain consent.
+Voluntary intoxication is not an excuse for failure to obtain consent.